-Here is a list of the 8 best lenses for the Canon EOS Rebel T2i, known as the 550D in Europe and KISS X4 in Asia.
-A variety of focal lengths for several kinds of photography are mentioned.
-Additionally, each choice will have more alternatives for lower or higher prices.
+Here are the 8 best lenses for the Canon EOS Rebel T2i.
+A variety of focal lengths for different kinds of photography are covered.
+In addition to the recommended lenses, each choice will have other alternatives for lower or higher prices.

-Every photographer will be able to get something they’d want in their camera bag.
-Keep in mind that the recommended lenses are the same for other Canon EOS Rebel cameras.
+Every photographer will be able to find something they’d want in their camera bag.

-This is the short list of the best Canon Rebel T2i lenses:
+This is the short list of the best lenses to get: